All That Is Solid Melts into Air: 4: The Mire of the Macadam

 The next modern scene is found in the prose poem 'Loss of a Halo'.
-Here, Berman is drawing a parallel between Marx & Baudelaire noting their communal use of the "Loss of a Halo".
-The purpose here is to further display the way in which modern humanity is stripped of its values, honor and nobility in exchange reduction to nihilistic, primitive nakedness of morality and virtue.
-Once again, Berman reiterates that the Heroism of Modern Life for Baudelaire is found the primal scene of the street.
+Here, Berman is drawing a parallel between Marx and Baudelaire noting their communal use of the "Loss of a Halo".
+The purpose here is to further display the way in which modern humanity is stripped of its values, honor and nobility in exchange for reduction to nihilistic, primitive nakedness of morality and virtue.
+Once again, Berman reiterates that the Heroism of Modern Life for Baudelaire is found in the primal scene of the street.

 The Twentieth Century: The Halo and the Highway

-Berman uses his final essay/section here, not to summarize Baudelaire and Modernism, but rather to address the ascendance of a new Halo which has transcended upon the head of a new Modernism.
-He speaks specifically of the trends in the 19th & 20th century in urban planning and highway building to create separation between man & machine.
-He cites Le Corbusier as having planted the seed of this Modernism which was antithetical to the multitude's creation of Modernity and to the projects of Napoleon & Haussmann.
-This new Modernism which wanted to remove all human chaos from the efficiency of the highway would guide Urban Planning down the very path which Jane Jacobs fought against.
+Berman uses his final essay/section here, not to summarize Baudelaire and Modernism, but rather to address the ascendance of a new Halo which has descended upon the head of a new Modernism.
+He speaks specifically of the trends of 19th and 20th century urban planning and highway building to create separation between man and machine.
+He cites Le Corbusier as having planted the seed of this Modernism which was antithetical to the multitude's creation of Modernity and to the projects of Napoleon and Haussmann.
+This new Modernism which wanted to remove all human chaos from the efficiency of the highway would guide urban planning down the very path which Jane Jacobs fought against.

 Part IV.
 Petersburg: The Modernism of Underdevelopment

-Berman brings to us his next essay which depicts the spirit of modernity and the process of modernization through the lens of experience in St. Petersburg.
-He lets us know that historically, St. Petersburg has been a cosmopolitan center for Russia and Moscow has represented the Russian orthodoxy, tradition and lineage.
+This essay depicts the spirit of modernity and the process of modernization through the lens of experience in St. Petersburg.
+Berman states that historically, St. Petersburg has been a cosmopolitan center for Russia, and Moscow has represented Russian orthodoxy, tradition and lineage.

 1. The Real and Unreal City

 "The building of St. Petersburg is probably the most dramatic instance in world history of modernization conceived and imposed draconically from above."
 In this section, Berman analyses the history of Czarist influences on St. Petersburg and the management of political-economy.
-He also existentially expresses the cities spirit through the analysis of the writings of Pushkin, Gogol and Dostoevsky.
+He also existentially expresses the city's spirit through the analysis of the writings of Pushkin, Gogol and Dostoevsky.

 2. The 1860s: The New Man in the Street

-In this essay, Bergman assesses the dream of Modernity as having been different & difficult in Russia.
+In this essay, Berman assesses the dream of Modernity as having been different and difficult in Russia.
 He notes that in the 1860s, when men were becoming "equal", that men still had to fight to be equal.
-He cites Dostoevksy's work especially to make that the 'Underground Man' had to fight for his place above ground.
+He cites Dostoevksy's work especially to make the point that the 'Underground Man' had to fight for his place above ground.